Bread pakora is a very famous tea time snack in North India. But, you can have it any time.

 I have made a video of the paneer bread pakora recipe.
 The recipe of plain bread pakora and bread pakora (stuffed with only potato stuffing) is very similar to this recipe.
 The recipe of the batter is the same, the difference is only in the stuffing of the pakora.

-Some people add raisins (kishmish) and cashew in it to give a more rich flavor.
-If you want you can also add this in your potato mixture.
+Some people add raisins (kishmish) and cashew in it to give a more rich flavour.
+If you want you can also add this to your potato mixture.

 You can check out my street food recipe collection in which I have shown recipes of various street food which are mentioned below.

 - 2 cup besan

 - 1 pinch baking soda